alexwang949/weather-sap/README.md

-A sweet single page weather forecast app, using AngularJS!
+A sweet single page weather forecast app, using AngularJS(1.4.3)!